gcrodriguez/3D-Perception-Project/writeup_template.md

 ![image-21](https://github.com/gcrodriguez/3D-Perception-Project/blob/master/results_sigmoid_15__.png)

-From the images above, it can be observed that the linear classifier doesn't give the more accurate results anymore (it increased from 0.8125 to 0.8333).
-However, rbf and sigmoid presented considerable increase on it accuracy score, from 0.8375 to 0.9333 and from 0.8125 to 0.925, respectively.
+From the above images, it can be observed that the linear classifier no longer provides more accurate results (increased from 0.8125 to 0.8333).
+However, rbf and sigmoid showed a considerable increase in accuracy score, from 0.8375 to 0.9333 and from 0.8125 to 0.925, respectively.
 Poly gave the worst results.
-After that, it was clear that the classifier shall be changed to rbf or sigmoid (rbf was chosen as it has the more accurate result).
+After that, it was clear that the classifier should be changed to rbf or sigmoid (the rbf was chosen because it has the most accurate result).

-For the parameters of the last table and With the more accurate classifier, it was possible to identify correctly the majority of the objects with exception of the glue.
-So to fix it, the min. cluster size was reduced to 150 (table updated below) and then glue was finely identified as can be observed in the following images of the three scenarios (objects clusterd and recognized).
+For the parameters of the last table and with the more accurate classifier, it was possible to identify correctly the majority of the objects with exception of the glue.
+So to fix it, the min. cluster size was reduced to 150 (table updated below) and then glue was finally identified, as can be observed in the following images of the three scenarios (objects clusterd and recognized).
+The main goal of the project was then achieved with results below.

 Leaf Size | z axis min | z axis max | Cluest Tol. | Min.
 Cluster Size | Max.
 Cluster Size | Threshold Scale Factor | Number of Neighoubourin Points
 --- | --- | --- | --- | --- | --- | --- | ---